If your car broke down, would you ask a chef to look at it and tell you what’s wrong?

 Well, asking for an opinion of your writing on social media is the same thing.
 I cannot stress enough that you should not do this.

-Do be specific in your ask: There are definitely situations where asking for feedback is both appropriate and helpful, but always say something like, “Hey, can you tell me whether you think my voice in the book comes off as too unprofessional for an accountant?”
+DO be specific in your ask.
+There are definitely situations where asking for feedback is both appropriate and helpful, but always say something like, “Hey, can you tell me if you think my voice in the book comes off as too unprofessional for an accountant?”

 Should You Let Friends and Family Give Feedback on Your Manuscript?